If you have all the makings of an entrepreneur — but have no business experience, and no clue where to start — a franchise might be the solution.

 - Market analysis

-1. You’re following a template
+Con: You’re following a template

 Businesses operated under a franchise model often have to follow specific guidelines when it comes to marketing, pricing and operations.
 In addition, they may be limited to operating and advertising in a specific area.
-And If you want your business to grow, you may have to buy another franchise location to do so.
+And if you want your business to grow, you may have to buy another franchise location to do so.

-2. Upfront costs can be high
+Con: Upfront costs can be high

 You’ll probably need to go without a salary while you receive training, set up the business and hire employees.
-Once you do take in money, you’ll face expenses like payroll, rent, inventory, marketing and advertising, utilities and repaying any money you borrowed.
+Once you finally take in money, you’ll face expenses like payroll, rent, utilities and repaying any money you borrowed.

-3. Be ready to share your revenue
+Con: You share your revenue

 One feature of the franchise business model is that franchisees must share their revenue with corporate headquarters.

-4. You must be all in, all the time
+Con: You must be all in, all the time

 Being a business owner is an exciting prospect, but don’t make big plans for your spare time just yet.
-You may be saying goodbye to the 9-to-5, but you could be saying hello to the 5-to-9.
+You might be saying goodbye to the 9-to-5, but you could be saying hello to the 5-to-9.
 That would be 5 a.m. to 9 p.m.

-5. You may not be cut out for it
+Con: You may not be cut out for it

 Marilyn Lewis contributed to this post.